kasiakalemba/Matplotlib-Basics/README.md

 # Matplotlib Challenge - Basic Skills Demonstration

 ## Summary:
 This challenge focused on basic pandas and Matplotlib concepts using Jupyter Notebook.
-The goal was to analyze research data from a mouse cancer study.
+Our task The was to analyze research data from a mouse cancer study.
 The final results were statistical tables and graphs.

 ## Skills Displayed:
 * Reading data from large external files